dotphiles/dotphiles/README.md

 dotphiles
 =========

-A framework of dotfiles for the usual terminal apps and shells designed to be cross platform and degrade for older machines
+A framework of dotfiles for the usual terminal apps and shells designed to work across multiple platforms and degrade for older versions of software or O/S.

 ### Why would I want my dotfiles on GitHub?